clemenssielaff/notf/pynotf/pynotf/scene/scene.md

   Functions that can be attached to a property
 * The Widget's *StateMachine* (StateMachine)
   The StateMachine controls which Callbacks are active, and provides the initial set-up Callback for the Widget type.
-* The name of a *Render Callback* to look up in the Style Manager.

 > TODO: add layout(s?) to the Widget.Definition, once I have them all worked out.